Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Some tools of global analysis

-Despite these complications, having defined the derivative, one can prove infinite dimensional versions of the familiar differentiation rules, Taylor's formula and the implicit function theorem, which can become powerful tools.
-The proofs, in fact, are virtually the same as in the finite dimensional case, with occasional reference to some simple tools of linear functional analysis such as the Hahn-Banach theorem.
+Despite these complications, having defined the derivative, one can prove infinite-dimensional versions of the familiar differentiation rules, Taylor's formula and the implicit function theorem, which can become powerful tools.
+The proofs, in fact, are virtually the same as in the finite-dimensional case, with occasional reference to some simple tools of linear functional analysis such as the Hahn-Banach theorem.
 Let us state the two most important results that we will make use of.

 \begin{thm}[Inverse function theorem] Suppose $X$ and $Y$ are Banach spaces, $\uU \subset X$ is an open subset and $f : \uU \to Y$ is a map of class $C^k$ for $k \ge 1$ such that for some $x_0 \in \uU$, $df(x_0) : X \to Y$ is a continuous isomorphism.
 Then $f$ maps some neighborhood $\oO$ of $x_0$ bijectively to an open neighborhood of $y_0 := f(x_0)$, and its local inverse $f^{-1} : f(\oO) \to \oO$ is also of class $C^k$, with